gabrielmiki/Continuous_Delivery_and_Intergration/README.md

 To add a plugin with a docker compose file it is important to set the service name and the image it comes from.

 ### Docker Compose Utilities
 The compose file allows you to document and configure all the application's service dependencies.
 With the compose it is possible to start one or more containers along with the dependencies needed.
 Compose also provides a convinient way to creat and destroy isolate testing enviroments facilitating the continuous delivery and integration.
 Docker compose substitute the need to create several containers and use the Docker network to link them all.

+### Master and Slaves
+The Jnekins Master is resposible for receiving build triggers, send notifications, handling HTTP requests and managing the build environment.
+The Jenkins Slave, otherwise, takes care of everything that happens after the build starts.
+Master and slaves communicate wether through the SSH protocol, or via Java web start.
+Beyond the communication settings it is possible to configure the slaves to be static or dynamic and also generic or specific.
+This possibilities leads us to four different strategies for agents configurations:
+1. Permanent Agents
+2. Permanent Docker Agents
+3. Jenkins Swarm Agets
+4. Dynamically provisioned Docker Agents

+#### 1. Permanent Agents

+### Vertical and Horizontal Scaling
+A vertical scaling is related to a growth in the resources applied to the master's machine and its main advatage is the maintance of the process.
+The horizontal scaling is related to a multiplication of the master.